BinghamtonUniversity/SpiedieDocs-DEV/README.md

 ## To Add Content

-To add a new page to the SpiedieDocs, it's as easy as placing the new .md file into the "/docs/docs/" directory inside the sub-directory that is labelled under the sub-directory you want the new SpiedieDoc to appear under in the sidebar.
+To add a new page to the SpiedieDocs, it's as easy as placing the new .md file into the "/docs/docs/" directory inside the sub-directory that is labelled under the table-of-contents header you want the new SpiedieDoc to appear under in the sidebar.
 Some differences exist now, which must be mentioned here:

 1. It is now required (or suggested at the very least) to list the "nav_order" and "nav_exclude" tags in the file frontmatter.
 Here is an example of a new header: